Why You Need a Lawyer After a Truck Accident in Missouri or Kansas

 6 Reasons to Hire an Experienced Truck Accident Attorney

 While an attorney is not needed for every car accident case, you really should not attempt to settle a truck accident claim without at least consulting with an attorney.
-Our Kansas City truck accident lawyer offers a free, no obligation consultation and would be happy to speak with you.
+Our Kansas City truck accident lawyer offers a free, no-obligation consultation and would be happy to speak with you.
 Regardless of who you contact, make sure that they are experienced in handling truck accident cases.

 Below are six reasons why this is so critical for any truck accident case in Missouri and Kansas.

 1. Conducting a Complete Investigation.
 An experienced truck accident attorney will conduct a complete investigation to identify the cause of the truck crash.
-This typically begins with sending a letter, known as a "spoilation letter" to the trucking company or other potential defendants that informs them of your injury claim and instructs them to preserve any relevant documents, black box data, the truck itself and any other evidence.
+This typically begins with sending a letter, known as a "spoliation letter" to the trucking company or other potential defendants that informs them of your injury claim and instructs them to preserve any relevant documents, black box data, the truck itself, and any other evidence.
 It's very important to do this as soon as possible after a truck crash to prevent evidence from being lost or destroyed.
 In addition to these items, your truck accident attorney will want to interview witnesses and attempt to obtain any video footage of the crash or accident scene.

 2. Understanding Federal Laws and Regulations.
-A significant difference between truck accidents and those involving passenger cars are the laws and regulations that apply.
+A significant difference between truck accidents and those involving passenger cars is the laws and regulations that apply.
 Truck drivers and truck companies are governed by federal laws and regulations.
-There are strict and specific rules governing truck maintenance, inspections, driver qualifications, "hours of service" (rules on the number of hours a trucker can drive) and much more.
+There are strict and specific rules governing truck maintenance, inspections, driver qualifications, "hours of service" (rules on the number of hours a trucker can drive), and much more.
 It would be significant to your case if a violation of one or more of these rules caused or contributed to the crash.
 An experienced truck accident attorney will understand these regulations and violations and how they relate to your case.

 3. Finding All Potential Defendants.
 In any accident or injury case, you need to identify all potential parties who are at fault for your injury.
 This will hold all the responsible parties accountable and increase the likelihood you'll receive fair and full compensation.
 In truck crash cases, there are often several parties that may be responsible, including the truck driver, his or her employer, truck maintenance company, and the cargo loading or shipping company.
 Your truck accident claim won't be successful if you leave out the party who was truly responsible for your injuries.